OverwriteMC/meowice-flags/README.md

 # What is MeowIce's Flags ?
 MeowIce's Flags aimed to blend Aikar's Flags optimization with new JVM features to further boost the overall performance, while allowing it to use advanced CPU instructions to accelerate some workloads.
 > [!NOTE]
-> Hey don't forget to leave a star !
+> Hey, if you like it, consider leaving a star or donating (found at the end of this page) !
 > <img width="756" height="157" alt="image" src="https://github.com/user-attachments/assets/4db8d2e9-e2fa-448e-9a52-7af7a6c7369a" />

 # Why would I have to... switch ?